punkplod23/Hackers-TTGO-Watch/README.md

 * width 240
 * height 240

 # Contributors

+Massive thanks to [sharadac](https://github.com/sharandac/) for the TTGO Watch project.<br>

-Special thanks to the following people for their help:
+Where they give special thanks to the following people for their help:

 [5tormChild](https://github.com/5tormChild)<br>
 [bwagstaff](https://github.com/bwagstaff)<br>